 Now tell me about Placenta Prints…

 Placenta printing is an artistic way to capture the beauty of your placenta.
 The print makes the ‘Tree of Life’ especially apparent and highlights its uniqueness.
 I use placental blood and/or food-safe, non-toxic dye to create the print(s), depending on your preference.
 Typically, I’m able to make 2-3 prints with a single placenta.
-Includes lamination unless instructed otherwise.
-May be framed for an additional fee.
+May be laminated and/or framed for an additional fee.

 What do the laws say about placenta encapsulation?

 It’s legal to have your placenta encapsulated.
 It’s not a currently regulated practice on the federal or state level.
 The profession is not regulated by the FDA or cottage industry laws because we provide this custom service to individuals, not for mass consumption or for sale in the pharmaceutical market.